Army Reserve, Maryland state official find common bond in supporting troops

 |0

-This work, Army Reserve, Maryland state official find common bond in supporting troops [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve, Maryland state official find common bond in supporting troops, by SSG Shawn Morris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.